pallosp/conic_research_sympy/docs/api.md

  - Returns an unevaluated `sympy.Function` for symbolic conics.
  - Returns None if the conic contains the entire line.

-Algorithm: Jürgen Richter-Gebert, Projective Geometry, section 11.3
+*Algorithm*: Jürgen Richter-Gebert, Perspectives on Projective Geometry, section 11.3